-The modified toy cars give children with mobility disabilities a chance to play and socialize with their peers more easily, said Sam Logan, an assistant professor in the College of Public Health and Human Sciences and leader of the Go Baby Go project at OSU.
+The modified toy cars give children with mobility disabilities a chance to play and socialize with their peers more easily, says Sam Logan, an assistant professor in the College of Public Health and Human Sciences and leader of the Go Baby Go project at OSU.

-Past research has shown that independent mobility is linked to cognitive, social, motor, language and other developmental benefits in young children, he said.
+Past research has shown that independent mobility is linked to cognitive, social, motor, language and other developmental benefits in young children, he says.
 Being pushed in a stroller or being carried from one place to another is fundamentally different from having active control over one’s own exploration, which is where the developmental gains are seen.

 There are no commercially available devices for children with mobility issues to get around on their own; and power wheelchairs usually aren’t an option until the children are older.
 The modified cars provide them independence at a much younger age and at a relatively low cost.
 The cars run about $100 and the electric switches and other modifications, including seating support and padding, bring the total cost to about $200.

 Go Baby Go was founded by Professor Cole Galloway as part of a research project at the University of Delaware but researchers have also trained volunteers in more than 40 communities to modify the cars so more children have access to them.
-Logan oversaw the program at University of Delaware before he joined the OSU faculty this year and said he knew he wanted to continue the program by adding a Go Baby Go site in Corvallis.
+Sam oversaw the program at University of Delaware before he joined the OSU faculty this year and says he knew he wanted to continue the program by adding a Go Baby Go site in Corvallis.

 “The overarching mission of the lab is to help as many families as we can,” he says.
 “Within a year, we’d like everyone in Oregon to know that these cars are available.”